-A member of our Book Club shared a documentary with us that we thought all our readers would appreciate as we take a moment to remember the Holocaust.
+An Israel Today Member shared a documentary with us that we thought all our readers would appreciate as we take a moment to remember the Holocaust.

 Ruth Fazal, the creator of the “Oratorio Terezin” featured in her documentary is a personal friend of my wife and I. We met Ruth in Toronto, Canada in the 1990’s and were deeply moved by her music expressing a deep and enduring love for the Jewish people.
 She later went on to perform in Israel many times throughout the years.

 Ruth sees all that she does, whether playing or singing, to be a means of expressing the heart of God with the desire to impart something of the Father’s heart for His people Israel, through her music.